prisma-collective/docs/content/events/index.md

 1. Licensee acknowledges that Licensor may record deployment metadata (including wallet address, timestamp, event name, and T&Cs hash) and may anchor authorship or deployment records to a public blockchain for verification purposes.
 2. Licensee shall comply with all applicable data protection laws and implement reasonable safeguards to prevent unauthorized disclosure or alteration of the software or related data.
+3. Licensor may store deployment metadata, including this Agreement’s cryptographic hash, within an immutable database, ledger, or blockchain-based registry.
+This record shall constitute the definitive version of the Agreement for evidentiary purposes.

 ## 5. Attribution